mtaank-github/Learning-New-Computing-Languages/Microsoft Excel - Excel from Beginner to Advanced/4. Master Microsoft Excel Macros and VBA in 7 Simple Projects/Project #2/README.md

-# Project #2 - Moving Beyond the Basics and into VBA
+# Project #2 - Interacting with the User